Entropy generation and momentum transfer in the superconductor-normal and normal-superconductor phase transformations and the consistency of the conventional theory of superconductivity: introduction

 \section{introduction}

 The conventional theory of superconductivity \cite{londonbook,schriefferbook,tinkham} is generally believed to describe both the Meissner effect and its reverse, the superconductor-normal (S-N) transition in the presence of a magnetic field, in a way that is consistent with the laws of thermodynamics that describe reversible first order phase transformations.
+That the transition is reversible has been established long ago.
+It was strongly suggested by the discovery of the Meissner effect \cite{meissner}, was first proposed theoretically by Rutgers \cite{rutgers} and by Gorter and Casimir \cite{gortercasimir}, and was confirmed experimentally by extensive experimental work by Keesom and coworkers \cite{keesom} and Mapother \cite{mapother}.
+It is also an implicit assumption of the conventional theory of superconductivity \cite{londonbook,schriefferbook,tinkham}.
+A detailed discussion of this issue is given in the book by Shoenberg \cite{shoenberg}.

-However, we have recently pointed out that these issues have not been discussed in the theoretical superconductivity literature \cite{revers,momentum}.
+We have recently pointed out \cite{revers,momentum} that there are key issues regarding basic conservation laws raised by the fact that the transition is reversible that have not been discussed in the theoretical superconductivity literature.
 We have discussed how these issues are addressed and resolved in an alternative theory of superconductivity, the theory of hole superconductivity \cite{holesc}, and we have raised the possibility that the conventional theory of superconductivity may lack essential physical ingredients that are necessary to describe these transitions in a way that is consistent with the laws of thermodynamics, electrodynamics and mechanics \cite{lorentz,lenz,missing,meissnerorigin,revers,momentum}.